apache/druid/docs/api-reference/data-management-api.md

 ## Segment deletion

-### Permanently delete segments with a kill task
+### Permanently delete segments

-Sends a [kill task](../ingestion/tasks.md) for a given interval and datasource.
+The DELETE endpoint sends a [kill task](../ingestion/tasks.md) for a given interval and datasource.
 The interval value is an ISO 8601 string delimited by `_`.
 This request permanently deletes all metadata for unused segments and removes them from deep storage.

 Note that this endpoint returns an HTTP `200 OK` response code even if the datasource does not exist.